AlecAivazis/graphql-over-kafka/docs/source/intro/api.rst

 and perform all of the necessary requests/joins to create the snapshot you asked for.

-You can test this out with a query like
-``{ recipes {name, ingredients { name } } }``.
-This is where I started to get
+You can test this out with a query like ``{ recipes {name, ingredients { name } } }``.
-pretty excited...

-Eventually a huge portion of this will be automated by taking advantage of GraphQL's support for introspecting a schema for possible data.
+As you can see, nautilus does a lot of work for us when creating a schema that spans many servies.
+In the next section we will talk about user authentication and add an authorization layer on top of our api gateway.